meraymond2/cljls/cljls/README.md

 -1                         list one file per line.

 ## Colours
-Read and use colours from LS_COLORS.
-Other places too?
+Read and use colours from $LS_COLORS.

-## Short-comings
-The executable check only checks if the Java process has permission to execute it, not if anyone has permission.
-I think the only way to properly read all of those permissions would be to use JNI.
+The env string is separated by colons.
+It is a mixture of general rules, which are represented by two-letter codes, and file-extension specific colours.
+The syntax looks like general Unix wildcards, but it’s not possible to use arbitrary matches, only extensions.
+Thus you can do *.md, but not README.* — it will complain that the var is invalid.